 The first step of applying for financial aid from the federal government is the Free Application for Federal Student Aid (FAFSA) application, this is also now a requirement for graduation.
-This application is accessible October 1 of your senior year on the FAFSA website: https://fafsa.gov/.
+For the 2023-24 senior class FAFSA applications are expected to be released December 1 on the FAFSA website: https://fafsa.gov/.
 Applications can be sent electronically for faster processing times, to sign electronically you and your parents will sign up for an FSA ID.
-This can be done through the FAFSA website.
-Be sure you are completing the correct application to attend college, in fall of 2022 you will use the 2023-24 FAFSA.
+Be sure you are completing the correct application to attend college, seniors will use the 2024-25 FAFSA application.
 Grants, loans and work-study are types of federal student aid provided through FAFSA.
 Also, when completing the application when asking for your high school, use the SEARCH for your school feature, to ensure the school is recorded correctly.
 Additional information you will need to apply includes:

-- Social security number for you and your parents, - Driver license number (if applicable), - Alien Registration number if not a US citizen, - Federal Tax information for you and your parents 2021 tax information, - Record of your untaxed income, - Information on cash, savings, investments, etc.
+- Social security number for you and your parents, - Driver license number (if applicable), - Alien Registration number if not a US citizen, - Federal Tax information for you and your parents 2022 tax information, - · Record of your untaxed income, - Information on cash, savings, investments, etc.